sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

     ```
     <!-- markdownlint-enable MD014 -->
 1. Verify that you can login to your Satellite instance once the playbook finished
-1. Shutdown the VM and take a snapshot so you can roll back to this point when you encounter any issues later on
+1. Shutdown the virtual machine and take a snapshot so you can roll back to this point when you encounter any issues later on

 ## Define general variables